ebarrieau/pid-complete/README.md

 This node is a PID controller that is easy to implement into your flow, but gives you enough options to control complex systems.
 This implementation uses the parallel (ideal) form of the PID equation instead of the classical form.
 This means that the system uses three gains (kp, ki, and kd) as opposed to one gain and two times (kp, ti, and td) - this is a design choice of this library.

-The setpoint and PID gains are not saved across restarts, so you must initialize these variables in your flow before starting the node or you will get an error.
+If you setup your Node Red context stores to have at least one store saved to the filesystem, you can configure the PID node save it's gains in global context that is saved across re-deploys and re-boots.
+Setting up a persistent context store is not required to use this library, but without persistent storage, you must initialize **kp**, **ki**, and **kd** on every re-deploy or re-boot.

 ### Inputs

-1. `msg.payload` - must contain the input process variable (PV) unless a command is send or valid topic is set.
+1. `msg.payload` - must contain the input process variable (PV) unless a command is sent or valid topic is set.
 2. `msg.cmd` - can contain **reset**, **disable**, **auto**, or **manual**.
-3. `msg.topic` - can contain no topic or **sp** with the new setpoint in the `msg.payload`, **kp** with the new proportional gain in `msg.payload`, **ki** with the new integral gain in `msg.payload`, or **kd** with the new derivative gain in `msg.payload`.
+3. `msg.topic` - can contain no topic or can contain **sp**, **kp**, **ki**, or **kd** with the new setpoint or gain setting in `msg.payload`.

 ### Output